 - What income do you need for the X1 card?

 - The website for the X1 credit card explains that income is taken into account for the approval process but doesn't outline how much income applicants need to be approved.
-Though, the higher the applicant's income, the better the chances of approval.
+The higher the applicant's income, though, the better the chances of approval.

 - Is X1 a charge card or a credit card?

 - The X1 card is a credit card, meaning users will be able to carry balances over from month to month, rather than having to pay the entire card off every month.

 - Cardholders can redeem their X1 points by clicking on the "Rewards" tab from the X1 mobile app.
 On the Rewards page, users can choose from a growing list of rewards partners that accept X1 points as payment.